MetalHexx/TeensyROM-UI/README.md

 - Make a USB connection between the computer and the micro-SD

 ## Quick Start
-*This quick start guide will get you up and running quickly with little explaintion.
-See the [Help Guides](#help-guides) for in-depth feature guidance.*
+*See the [Help Guides](#help-guides) for in-depth feature guidance.*
 - Firstly, ensure your have your TeensyROM SD/USB storage filled with some games and SIDs.
   - HVSC and OneLoad64 are highly recommended to maximize the UI experience.
+- Connect the computer to the micro-USB port on the TeensyROM cartridge.
 - Execute TeensyRom.Ui.exe
 - You will get a Windows Defender / SmartScreen warning.
 - Click `More Info` --> `Run anyway`
   - *This is due to the application not being signed with a certificate authority yet.*
 - _The application will great you with a Tutorial/Wizard to get you started.
 If you choose to skip this, see the steps below._
-- Once the app loads, press the `Connect` button.
+- Once the app loads, it should automatically detect and connect to the correct TeensyROM Cartridge port.
-  - *Note: The C64 will automatically reset, this is by design.*
 - Click on the `Compass` icon in the left navigation menu
 - Click the `Download` icon in the upper right corner of the screen to index all the files on your TR storage.
   - The dialog that pops up will further explain why this is important.
 See: [Help Guides](#help-guides)